-- Describe how the the three primary biosphere processes of photosynthesis, cell respiration, decomposition and combustion move carbon atoms between the geosphere (atmosphere, lithosphere, hydrosphere) and the biosphere.
+- Describe how the primary biosphere processes of photosynthesis, cell respiration, decomposition and combustion move carbon atoms between the geosphere (atmosphere, lithosphere, hydrosphere) and the biosphere.

-- Identify the four major carbon reservoirs and describe how carbon is stored in these reservoirs.
+- Identify the four major carbon reservoirs and explain how carbon can move from one reservoir to another.

 - Provide examples of the various time scales at which carbon moves through Earth's spheres.

 In Part A, you will take a carbon journey through a forest carbon cycle.
 In this activity, you will explore the importance of biosphere processes in moving carbon through a forest ecosystem.